cdapio/cdap-apps/SentimentAnalysis/README.md

 Twitter Configuration
 =====================
 In order to utilize the TweetCollector flowlet, which pulls a small sample stream via the Twitter API, the API key and Access token must be configured.
-Follow the steps at the following page to obtain these credentials: https://dev.twitter.com/oauth/overview/application-owner-access-tokens
+Follow the steps at the following page to obtain these credentials: [Twitter oauth access tokens](https://dev.twitter.com/oauth/overview/application-owner-access-tokens).
-Place the authentication configuration in a file named 'twitter4j.properties' in src/resources, according to: http://twitter4j.org/en/configuration.html
+Place the authentication configuration in a file named 'twitter4j.properties' in src/resources, according to: [Twitter4j configuration](http://twitter4j.org/en/configuration.html).
 Alternatively, these configurations can be provided as runtime arguments to the flow prior to starting it.

 Installation